 Central Florida Genealogy Resource Guide

-After you have written down all you know about your family, contacted relatives for their information and maybe even picked a computer program so you can keep all your information organized.
+After you have written down all you know about your family, contact relatives for their information and maybe even pick a computer program so you can keep all your information organized.
 After you have talked to all living relatives, now it is time to start your outside research.
 Remember to work from the known to the unknown.
-Always place the most trust in primary records and documents and keep close track of all the sources you check, even if you do not find anything.
+Always place the most trust in primary records and documents and write down (or put in your genealogy program) all the sources you check, even if you do not find anything.
 In other words, if you check in a county for a birth record and find none, make a note of that so you don’t go looking in that same area again.
 Trust me, once you start gathering documents, you will forget where you’ve looked, so that is important.
 Primary records are the original documents (or copies) as opposed to secondary (compiled or transcribed) records.
 Secondary records can be used as clues to guide your research to find the primary records.
 Always check all possible sources.
-Good hunting.
+Good hunting!

 Where do you go to start your research in Central Florida?
 The sections below should give you some ideas, compliments of your fellow researchers in the Central Florida Genealogical Society.

 For those starting out in genealogy or needing a refresher see our Genealogy 101 section that contains a Getting Started section along with links to useful forms and charts.

 CFGS maintains a list of our past meetings with links to speakers, topics and websites that were discussed.
 These can be found on our General Meeting Notes and Computer Group Notes pages.
 In some cases an email link is provided for you to obtain additional information on a particular meeting or topic.

 Orange County Library System (OCLS)